 Peruse the ammo shelves at your local gun shop and the selection can be overwhelming.
 Even if you reload, you still have to choose your components.
 All manufacturers have their own versions of what works best.
 Companies like Barnes, Federal, Winchester, Remington, Norma, and Hornady have unique and sometimes shared designs on the shelf.

-Among the author’s personal favorite big-game cartridges, are Winchester’s Accubond CT, Supreme Elite, and Power Max Bonded bullets. |
+Among the author’s personal favorite big-game cartridges, are Winchester’s AccuBond CT, Supreme Elite, and Power Max Bonded bullets. |

 The following list details my personal favorite expanding bullets for medium to large-sized deer: